pokatomnik/openfortivpn_rs/README.md

 openfortivpn
 ============

-openfortivpn is a client for PPP+TLS VPN tunnel services.
+openfortivpn is a client for PPP+TLS VPN tunnel services rewritten in Rust.
+[Here is](https://github.com/adrienverge/openfortivpn) the original project written in C.
 It spawns a pppd process and operates the communication between the gateway and this process.